-- Role play Dinosaur museum, garden centre/flower shop, vets. - We will learn new songs based around our topics.
-We will listen for and tap out simple rhythms, follow musical patterns and use instruments to add sound effects. - We will develop our observational and drawing skills using a variety of media.
+- Role play Dinosaur museum and gift shop, vets and pet shop. - We will continue to develop musical skills previously explored whilst introducing improvisation, delivered through songs exploring the social theme of helping us through daily routines.
+We will explore sounds and stories using familiar songs such as Ten Green Bottles and The Bear Went Over The Mountain. - We will listen for and tap out simple rhythms, follow musical patterns and use instruments to add sound effects - We will develop our observational and drawing skills using a variety of media.